chrisfosterelli/invest-timer/README.md

 ![Chart 1](graphs/1.png)

-## High Interest Estimate
+## High Return Estimate

 If you're young you may have a more aggressive portfolio and consider 4% a low return, but we can increase it to 8% for a different graph.
-As you'd expect, this skews the graph toward investing more often -- as your interest goes up it will be more valuable to invest earlier.
+As you'd expect, this skews the graph toward investing more often -- as your return goes up it will be more valuable to invest earlier.
 For our settings this causes every second month to be the optimal choice.

 ![Chart 2](graphs/2.png)